AleSua93/slm_matlab/README.md

-Sound Level Meter application for Matlab.
+# Sound Level Meter application for Matlab (with GUI)

 Given an audio file and a reference file (at 94 dBSPL), it calculates the equivalent Sound Pressure Level (Leq) for each third-octave